Hotline

 What does fully anonymous mean?

-Our calls are fully anonymous, both for callers and operators.
-This means we don’t use caller ID or have access to callers’ phone numbers unless you give it to us.
+We don’t use caller ID, call tracing, or geolocation services.
+This also means we are not able to provide identifying information to emergency services or law enforcement.
 We don’t have access to any of your names or your country, state, town, or address unless you give that to us.
 Our operators will only know what you tell them and will not ask you for any of that information.
 If you are looking for resources, an operator may ask you what area you’d like us to look in.

 What does fully confidential mean?